Datatrans Payment Button

 1) The payment request

 The library expects a payment request when a button is created.
-The payment request is an object which conforms with the W3C payment request interface description .
-The object is extended with a transaction property wich contains Datatrans specific values, which currently are "currencyCode" and "refno".
+The payment request is an object which conforms with the W3C payment request interface description.
+The object is extended with a transaction property, which contains Datatrans-specific values such as "countryCode", "refno", etc.

 const payment = {